HF-Ifrit/Utility-Media-Player/UtilityMediaPlayer/README.txt

 	-Playlists
 	  -Play a song, and then select File -> Add to Playlist.
 You will be prompted to enter a name for the playlist.
 Do so.
-You can then add more tracks to the playlist.
+You can then add more tracks to the playlist, which will also appear on the right menu.
 	   When finished, select File -> Save Playlist.
 It will be saved to the playlists folder in the application directory.
 At a later instance of the application, select File -> Open Playlist.
 The songs will appear on the right menu bar.
 Open any song, and then the playlist will auto-play.